Jerry Bailey: Hall of Fame connections

-Bailey's most enduring and successful professional relationships were with Hall of Fame trainers MacKenzie Miller, Bill Mott and Frankel, and with Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai who with his brothers and family operates a global racing and breeding powerhouse.
+Bailey's successful professional relationships were with Hall of Fame trainers MacKenzie Miller, Bill Mott and Frankel, and with Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai who with his brothers and family operates a global racing and breeding powerhouse.

 Bailey made a stop at Miller's barn every morning for coffee and conversation, and riding for Miller and owner Paul Mellon helped take his career to new heights.
 He rode Fit to Fight, who in 1984 swept what was then known as the New York Handicap Triple with wins in the Metropolitan Handicap, Suburban Handicap and Brooklyn Handicap.
 He also would carry Mellon's silks to Grade 1 victories aboard Hero's Honor, Danger's Hour, Eastern Echo, You'd be Surprised – and Sea Hero, who gave Bailey, Miller and Mellon their first Kentucky Derby wins.

 Mott began to take closer notice of Bailey in the early 1990s, using him for nine stakes wins in a three-year period.
 But the combination would begin to soar in the fall of 1994, when Mott picked Bailey to ride his improving 4-year-old Cigar in the NYRA Mile after Mike Smith instead chose to ride multiple stakes winner Devil His Due.
 At 8-to-1 odds, Cigar romped to a seven-length win over Devil His Due, the 2-to-1 favorite, for the second of his 16 consecutive victories.
 "I'd been riding Smith", Mott said, "and I was starting to take a back seat to the Phipps outfit.
 We were running into each other and Jerry wanted to ride a few.
 I was watching him and I said, 'Man, he laid some good rides on these horses.'
 That kind of started it out."
 Bailey would go on to win 96 graded stakes races for Mott, notching Grade 1s (other than Cigar's 11) aboard Fraise, Wekiva Springs, Geri, Escena, Confessional, Yagli, Royal Anthem, Snow Polina, Stroll, Sweet Symphony and Shakespeare.